SwatiShirke/Quadrotor-Trajectory-Control/README.md

 - `runsim.m`: The main script to initialize parameters, configure the control system, and simulate the quadrotor trajectory.
 - `quadEOM_readonly.m`: Defines the quadrotor dynamics.
-- `pid_controller.m`: Configures the PD and PID controller parameters.
+- `pid_controller.m`: Configures the PD and PD controller parameters.
 - `traj`: Directory has trajectories to be followed.
 - `crazyflie.m`: Defines quadrotors parameters.